deprecate/metal-soy-critic/README.md

 ## Configuration

-By default, `mcritic` will recursively search parent folders for a `.soycriticrc` JSON file to find configuration.
-Example:
+By default, `mcritic` will recursively search parent folders for a `.soycriticrc` JSON file from the current working directory.
+Here is an example:

 ```json
 {